lygie/car/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+** This is a simple web blog app with basic comments support and authentication

+** Project created to practice Ruby on Rails with Ruby 5.0

-* Ruby version
+* Ruby version 5.0 !!

-* System dependencies
+* System dependencies Needs Rails of course!

-* Configuration
+* Configuration: Built on Windows 10, with Rails Installer using Ruby 5

-* Database creation
+* Database creation : Automatic

-* Database initialization
+* Database initialization: Automatic

-* How to run the test suite
+* How to run the test suite: Tested before deployment

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions

-* ...